batch-dart/documents/resources/00_introduction.md

 The goal of this project is to provide a **_high-performance_** and **_intuitive_** job scheduling framework in the Dart language ecosystem that anyone can use in the world.

 And the development concept of this framework is "[DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)", "[KISS](https://en.wikipedia.org/wiki/KISS_principle)" and "[YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it)", which has been said in software engineering circles for a long time.

+## Features

+- Easy and intuitive job scheduling.
+- Scheduling in Cron format provided as standard (Customizable).
+- Powerful logging feature provided as standard (Customizable).
+- You can easily define parallel processes.
+- There are no hard-to-understand configuration files.
+- Supports conditional branching of jobs.
+- Extensive callback functions are provided at each step.

 ## 1.2.
 Background